Russian Revolution of 1905: Creation of Duma and appointment of Stolypin

 There had been earlier attempts in establishing a Russian Duma before the October Manifesto, but these attempts faced dogged resistance.
 One attempt in July 1905, called the Bulygin Duma, tried to reduce the assembly into a consultative body.
 It also proposed limiting voting rights to those with a higher property qualification, excluding industrial workers.
 Both sides—the opposition and the conservatives—were not pleased with the results.
 Another attempt in August 1905 was almost successful, but that too died when Nicholas insisted on the Duma's functions be relegated to an advisory position.
 The October Manifesto, aside from granting the population the freedom of speech and assembly, proclaimed that no law would be passed without examination and approval by the Imperial Duma.
-The Manifesto also extended the suffrage to universal proportions, allowing for greater participation in the Duma, though the electoral law in 11 December still excluded women.
+The Manifesto also extended the suffrage to universal proportions, allowing for greater participation in the Duma, though the electoral law on 11 December still excluded women.
 Nevertheless, the tsar retained the power of veto.

 Propositions for restrictions to the Duma's legislative powers remained persistent.
 A decree on 20 February 1906 transformed the State Council, the advisory body, into a second chamber with legislative powers "equal to those of the Duma".
 Not only did this transformation violate the Manifesto, but the Council became a buffer zone between the tsar and Duma, slowing whatever progress the latter could achieve.
 Even three days before the Duma's first session, on 24 April 1906, the Fundamental Laws further limited the assembly's movement by giving the tsar the sole power to appoint/dismiss ministers.
 Adding insult was the indication that the Tsar alone had control over many facets of political reins—all without the Duma's expressed permission.
-The trap seemed perfectly set for the unsuspecting Duma: by the time the assembly convened in 27 April, it quickly found itself unable to do much without violating the Fundamental Laws.
+The trap seemed perfectly set for the unsuspecting Duma: by the time the assembly convened on 27 April, it quickly found itself unable to do much without violating the Fundamental Laws.
 Defeated and frustrated, the majority of the assembly voted no confidence and handed in their resignations after a few weeks on 13 May.